flomSStaar/ucaverage-ios/README.md

 This project is a calculator developed with SwiftUI that calculates your average.
 It allows you to display your notes in each block and each subject.
 A color code is in place to let you know if you have a good grade or not.
 You can simulate your notes by adjusting the sliders.

 This project uses an MVVM architecture adapted for SwiftUI.
-You can find some explanation [here](#mvvm-architecture).
+You can find some explanations [here](#mvvm-architecture).

 You can find the instructions [here](CONSIGNES.md).